Milton H. Erickson: Early life and education

 Biographical sketches have been presented in a number of resources, the earliest being by Jay Haley in Advanced Techniques of Hypnosis and Therapy which was written in 1968 and in collaboration with Erickson himself.
-Though they never met Erickson, the authors of The Worlds Greatest Hypnotists did a thorough job of researching the details of his biography.
+Though they never met Erickson, the authors of The Worlds Greatest Hypnotists wrote a biography.
 The following information about his life is documented in that source.
-Currently the most comprehensive information is available through The Milton H. Erickson Foundation in Phoenix, Arizona, a non-profit founded the year prior of his death.

 Milton Hyland Erickson was the second child of nine of Albert and Clara Erickson.
-Born in a mining camp in Aurum, Nevada where his father mined silver, the family moved to the farming community of Beaver Dam, Wisconsin when he was quite young.
-The family settled on a modest farm, and the children (two boys and seven girls) all attended the one-room schoolhouse in nearby Lowell.
-The family farm was very demanding of physical labor.
+He was born in a mining camp in Aurum, Nevada where his father mined silver.
+The family moved to the farming community of Beaver Dam, Wisconsin when he was quite young and settled on a modest farm.
+The children (two boys and seven girls) all attended the one-room schoolhouse in nearby Lowell.
+The family farm demanded a great deal of physical labor.

 Erickson was late in learning to speak and had difficulties in reading, which he described as dyslexia.
 He was also color blind and tone deaf.
 Later in life, when he explained what seemed to be extraordinary abilities, he stated that the disabilities (dyslexia, color blindness, being tone-deaf) helped him to focus on aspects of communication and behavior which most people overlooked.
 This is a typical example of emphasizing the positive, which is characteristic of his overall approach.

 Though the family valued education, books were scarce.
 Erickson's desire to learn led him to repeatedly read the dictionary from front to back, along with the few other texts that the family treasured.
 He claimed to have overcome his dyslexia and described the pivotal moments in a paper entitled "Auto-hypnotic Experiences of Milton Erickson," which is found in The Collected Works of Milton H. Erickson, MD.
 He later characterized his early moments of creative change (which he described as a "blinding flash of light") as an early spontaneous auto-hypnotic experience.

 Erickson became interested in hypnosis at an early age when a traveling entertainer passed through the area.
 According to his later description, he felt that hypnosis was too powerful a tool to be left to entertainers.
 He decided to bring this tool into the realm of scientific evaluation as well as into the practice of medicine.
 Erickson already admired the local community doctor and had committed himself to becoming a physician.